-Drivers between the age range of 45–49 years were willing to leave their jobs before the ELD mandate deadline; this would result in the industry attrition of more than 25% of drivers.
+Drivers between the age range of 45–49 years were willing to leave their jobs when the ELD mandate deadline approached; this result in the industry attrition of more than 25% of drivers.

 Finding trained drivers will be difficult for shippers and carriers, and by 2022 the total tractor-trailer driver shortage is expected to be around 239,000.

-Eld mandate 2019 deadline is here.
-Despite having Anti-Regulation Government, the ELD Mandate was not stopped.
+The Eld mandate is already in full force.
+Despite having Anti-Regulation Government, the Mandate was not stopped.
 And many people are attributing this to the lazy nature of governments.

 However, freight brokers were getting rich on top of the hard-working drivers.
-The ELD mandate is attempting to better the driver’s work conditions.
+And the ELD mandate was introduce to better the driver’s work conditions.

-However, in reality the burden is currently failing on the shoulders of the drivers.
-The drivers cannot make more miles due to the ELD restriction.
+In reality the burden falls on the shoulders of the drivers.
+The drivers couldn’t make more miles due to the ELD restriction.

 Therefore, fewer miles driven per week means less money for the driver and the owner-operator.

-With the eld mandate 2019 deadline aproaching, the only way to stop this is to form a coalition.
+With the eld mandate in full effect, the only way to stop this is to form a coalition.
 Drivers, owner-operators, and other trucking companies will demand higher rates per mile due to the ELD restriction.

-In that case, the ELD mandate would be a successful ruling.
+In that case, the ELD mandate would be a successful regulation.